-Region entrance detection function detects people, vehicles or other objects which enter a predefined virtual region from the outside place, and some certain actions can be taken when the alarm is triggered.
+Region entrance detection function detects people, vehicle or other objects which enter a predefined virtual region from the outside place, and some certain actions can be taken when the alarm is triggered.

-- 1. Go to Configuration \rightarrow Event \rightarrow Smart Event \rightarrow Region Entrance. - 2.
-Set Camera. - 3.
-Turn on Enable. - 4.
-Optional: Check Save VCA Picture to save the captured pictures of VCA detection. - 5.
-Set the detection rules and detection areas.

-1) Set Arming Area.
-Up to 4 arming areas are selectable.

-- 2) Adjust Sensitivity.
+- 1. Go to Configuration → Event → Smart Event → Region Entrance . - 2.
+Select Camera to configure. - 3.
+Check Enable Region Entrance Detection. - 4.
+Check Save VCA Picture to save the captured pictures of VCA detection. - 5.
+Set the detection rules and detection areas. - 1) Select Arming Area.
+Up to 4 arming areas are selectable. - 2) Click Draw Area and draw a quadrilateral in the preview window by specifying four vertexes of the detection region. - 3) Adjust Sensitivity.
 Sensitivity: Range [0-100].
-The higher the value is, the more easily the detection alarm can be triggered. - 3) Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle.

-- 4) Click Draw Area and draw a quadrilateral in the preview window by specifying four vertexes of the detection region. - 6.
-Set the arming schedule.
-Refer to Configure Arming Schedule for details. - 7.
-Set the linkage actions.
-Refer to Configure Alarm Linkage Action for details. - 8.
+The higher the value is, the more easily the detection alarm can be triggered. - 6.
+Set the arming schedule. - 7.
+Set the linkage actions. - 8.
 Click Apply.